-In wet processing, the group of lactic acid bacteria (such as Leuconostoc, Lactococcus, and Lactobacillus ) were most commonly identified, along with the Enterobacteria and yeasts ( Pichia and Starmerella ).
-Several metabolites involved in the activity of lactic acid bacteria such as lactic acid, acetic acid, and mannitol are produced in mucilage and are also found in coffee beans.
+In wet processing, the group of lactic acid bacteria (such as Leuconostoc, Lactococcus, and Lactobacillus ) was most commonly identified, along with the Enterobacteria and yeasts ( Pichia and Starmerella ).
+Several metabolites involved in the activity of lactic acid bacteria, such as lactic acid, acetic acid, and mannitol, are produced in mucilage and are also found in coffee beans.

 For dry processing, the occurrence of different types of fungi is more diverse than for wet processing, typically yeasts.
 Meanwhile, the bacterial group exhibited a diversity of acetic acid bacteria and lactic acid bacteria.
 The involvement of these microorganisms allows the accumulation of related metabolites such as gluconic acid and sugar alcohols in the pulp of the dried coffee cherries.
 Therefore, both wet and dry processing methods have significant involvement in the microbial community structure and the composition of the final green coffee bean.

 As such, there is always a microbiome that lingers on green coffee beans and may even persist throughout the entire process, experts from SCA call this phenomenon the fermentation effect and it is the main driving force of the whole fermentation process.